+22A.
 The projected EE portfolio hourly shape, rather than the assumed 24x7 100 MW reduction typically used to represent a qualifying facility.
-For is used for the purposes of determining the system energy benefit against the Commission's most recently adopted CPIRP; however, system benefit inputs used for purposes of evaluating cost-effectiveness, estimated incremental EM&V costs attributable to each program shall be included in program costs.
-Duke Energy Carolinas of DSM/EE Programs associated with avoiding system energy recognizes the benefit of a load modifying resource that has the effect of reducing emissions from supply side resources.
+For is used for the purposes of determining the system energy benefit against the Commission's most recently adopted CPIRP; however, system benefit inputs used for purposes of evaluating cost- effectiveness, estimated incremental EM&V costs attributable to each Program shall be included in the Program costs. of DSM/EE Programs associated with avoiding system energy recognizes the benefit of a load modifying resource that has the effect of reducing emissions from supply side resources.
 The benefit associated with reducing emissions from DSM/EE Programs will be designated as a Clean Energy Proxy Value for DSM/EE Resources (CEPV) and will be included as an incremental value to the system energy benefit value.
 The CEPV is approximated based on a levelized value of the currently available federal production tax credit associated with clean energy supply side resources as listed in Section 45Y of the Inflation Reduction Act, inclusive of the wage and apprenticeship bonus adder.
 The CEPV and the Companies' ability to develop, promote, and deploy cost effective DSM/EE Programs will be evaluated for the appropriateness in the next Mechanism review. ¶

-- For the purposes of determining system capacity benefit values used for DSM/EE Programs, a capacity resource which the Company can dispatch on an economic basis shall have its costs levelized over the operational life of the asset/resource approved in the most recently-adopted CPIRP as of December 31 of the year preceding the date of the annual DSM/EE rider filing.
-A simple cycle combustion turbine that has been designated as a likely resource to be built by the Companies in the Commission approved resource plan, including fixed O&M and intrastate fuel transportation costs, will be utilized as this capacity resource at this time. ¶ - The system capacity benefit inputs associated with system capacity benefits from non-legacy demand side management resources (i.e., those demand-side resources not included as a resource in the Company's approved 2018 IRP) shall be based on the seasonal allocation from the resource adequacy plan used in the Company's most recently-approved CPIRP or biennial avoided cost proceeding as of December 31 of the year preceding the date of the annual DSM/EE rider filing.¶ - (e) DEC will comply, however, with Commission Rule R8-60(i)(6)(iii), which requires that Duke Energy Carolinas' DEC to include in its biennial Integrated Resource PlanCPIRP, revised as applicable in its annual report, include certain information regarding the mMeasures and pPrograms that it evaluated but rejected.
+For the purposes of determining system capacity benefit values used for DSM/EE Programs, a capacity resource which the Company can dispatch on an economic basis shall have its costs levelized over the operational life of the asset/resource approved in the most recently-adopted CPIRP as of December 31 of the year preceding the date of the annual DSM/EE rider filing.
+A simple cycle combustion turbine that has been designated as a likely resource to be built by the Companies in the Commission approved resource plan, including fixed O&M and intrastate fuel transportation costs, will be utilized as this capacity resource at this time. ¶ resource adequacy plan used in the Company's most recently-approved CPIRP or biennial avoided cost proceeding as of December 31 of the year preceding the date of the annual DSM/EE rider filing.¶